sergeyklay/dotfiles/README.md

 ## Shell support

 These dotfiles are meant to be used with Z Shell.
 Also, your shell should support colors so everything works well.
+Wherever possible, compatibility with Linux as well as macOS is maintained.

 ## Links